 Also spelled Khaddafy, Qaddafi, Gaddafi.

-office through the German electoral system but quickly
+the German electoral system but quickly threw out the

-Responsible for millions of deaths by starting the
+millions of deaths by starting the European portion of

-thorugh the Holocaust, which was an attempt to destroy
+and thorugh the Holocaust, which was an attempt to

 of Iraq (1979-2003).
 Committed genocidal acts against

 minority Kurds and Shiites in Iraq, began the Iraq-Iran